As Residential Solar Deployments Fell, the US Home Battery Market Powered On

 Commercial and front-of-meter energy storage activity tends to swing wildly from quarter to quarter due to the small number of projects happening in those markets.
 In Q2, commercial installations were down, while front-of-meter installations surged.

-That was largely due to one project: the first phase of LS Power’s Gateway battery came online in June, adding 62.5 megawatts to California’s grid.
-The developer kept going, and raised the project’s power capacity to 250 megawatts in the third quarter, guaranteeing bigger numbers for the next Energy Storage Monitor to tabulate.
+That was largely due to one project: The first phase of LS Power’s Gateway battery came online in June, adding 62.5 megawatts to California’s grid.
+The developer kept going and raised the project’s power capacity to 250 megawatts in the third quarter, guaranteeing bigger numbers for the next Energy Storage Monitor to tabulate.

 Gateway, plus projects in Oklahoma and Massachusetts, helped push total storage installations to 168 megawatts for the second quarter.
-That power capacity came with 288 megawatt-hours of energy storage, indicating a tendency for shorter duration projects.
+That power capacity came with 288 megawatt-hours of energy storage, indicating a trend toward shorter-duration projects.

 Ongoing construction efforts promise a massive second half to the year, which analysts believe will result in 2020 doubling the battery capacity installed in 2019.